retargeting/docs/product-feed.md

 In order for Retargeting to display only products available in stock you need to create a CSV feed that returns some informations about products.

+## Requirements

+This feed must be accesible on your website (eg. https://www.mywebsite.com/feed.csv)

+## Recommendations

+If possible update this feed every 2h-4h or even create it realtime when retargeting will access the link.

 ## CSV Header

 ```csv